-Mistatim - the horse - valued by Cree/Métis communities for loyalty, cooperation, and wisdom can teach us how to be kind to ourselves, how to be authentically us, by respecting ourselves, and setting good boundaries.
+The horse (Mistatim in Cree) - is valued by Cree/Métis communities for loyalty, cooperation, and wisdom, and can teach us how to be kind to ourselves, how to be authentically us, by respecting ourselves, and setting good boundaries.

-Why horses?
+Why learn from horses?
 Horses are not capable of judging you according to your belongings, success in life, or your cultural group.
-Instead they use the core values of safety and honesty to provide feedback on what your body language imparts to others, allowing you to make positive change.
+Instead horses use the core values of safety and honesty to provide feedback on what your body language imparts to others, allowing you to make positive change.
+Interacting with my horse herd can bring clarity to communication and teamwork, bringing groups closer together as they work together to solve problems.

-As the certified EAL facilitator at 3H (horse, hand, heart), I bring people together with the horses in my herd to work through programs that improve confidence, leadership, empathy, and problem-solving skills.
-It's horses and people working through fundamental principles in a defined form of delivery that can make a life-changing experience.
-There is no riding involved and you need not have any prior experience with horses.
-Contact me to find out more about the programs and experiences the herd and I can offer you.
+As a Certified EAL Facilitator at Horses Teach Life Skills, I bring people together with the horses in my herd to work through programs that improve confidence, leadership, empathy, and problem-solving skills.
+It's horses and people working through principles in a way that can build a life-changing experience.
+There is no riding involved and you do not need to have any experience with horses.

 HOW DOES MISTATIM TEACH?